 By using the Pingit app on any smartphone, available for iOS, Android and Windows Phone

-Auto Pay account: With a Dart Charge Auto Pay account, crossing fees are deducted automatically from your debit or credit card.
+By opening a Dart Charge Auto Pay account.
+Crossing fees are deducted automatically from your debit or credit card.
 With this type of account, you will be entitled to a one third discount.

-Pay as you Go account.
+By setting up a Pay as You Go account.
 This is a ‘top up’ account and is ideal if you do not use the Dartford crossing on frequent basis.
 You will not get a discount with this type of account.

 What happens if I fail to pay the Dart Charge by midnight the following day?